 - It is the responsibility of the Headteacher of the Infant and Junior School, under the School Standards and Framework Act 1998, to implement the school Conduct Policy consistently throughout the school.
-It is also the responsibility of the Headteacher of the school to ensure the health, safety and welfare of all the children in the school. - The Headteacher of the Infant and Junior School supports the staff implementing the policy by setting the standards of conduct clearly and consistently within school. - The Headteacher of the Infant and Junior School, or the Deputy, keeps records of all reported serious incidents of misconduct.
+It is also the responsibility of the Headteacher of the school to ensure the health, safety and welfare of all the children in the school. - The Headteacher of the Infant and Junior School supports the staff implementing the policy by setting the standards of conduct clearly and consistently within school. - The Headteacher of the Infant and Junior School, or the Deputy, keeps records of all reported serious incidents of misconduct and the actions in CPOMS.

-The role of the Principal
+The Role of the Principal